-- 4. Prior to the Nominating Committee meeting, the president and CEO reviews the list of nominees with the board chair, vice chair-chair elect and immediate past chair.
+- 4. Prior to the Nominating Committee meeting, the President and CEO reviews the list of nominees with the Board Chair, Vice Chair-Chair Elect and Immediate Past Chair.
 Input is provided for consideration by the Nominating Committee. - 5.
-Prior to the Nominating Committee meeting, staff confirms membership and accreditation status, compiles biographical information for each nominee, and compiles AACSB engagement activity records and other relevant background information on each nominee. - 6.
-The committee chair, or his or her designated representative, sends a complete package of meeting materials to the Nominating Committee two weeks prior to the scheduled Nominating Committee meeting.
-Officer and director position descriptions, along with nominee engagement activity records and biographical information, and other meeting information is included in this package. - 7.
-The committee normally meets in September to prioritize nominations for the upcoming election in January.
-The meeting may be held in person or by means of video conferencing.
-Candidates are selected by committee consensus.
-No more than one person shall be named as a candidate for the positions of vice chair-chair elect and secretary-treasurer.
-Typically, two candidates are identified for each open director position along with alternates.
-If a sitting member of the Nominating Committee is nominated and agrees to put forth his or her name for consideration by the Nominating Committee, he or she is required to recuse himself or herself from the discussion of the position they were nominated for.
-Acceptance by proposed candidates are secured as soon as possible, preferably within two weeks of the meeting. - 8.
-The committee will make every effort to ensure one or more non-accredited educational members are presented to the membership during the annual election.
-In the event a non-accredited educational member is not elected, the vice chair-chair elect (who shall preside as board chair during the year for which the elected individuals will serve) may include a non-accredited educational member in their board appointments. - 9.
-The committee chair presides over meetings of the committee and is authorized to approve all guests to the meetings. - 10.
-A simple majority of the Nominating Committee constitutes a quorum. - 11.
-Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions. - 12.
-The president and CEO provides the list of confirmed candidates to the AACSB chair by October 30. - 13.
-The confirmed candidates are presented for ratification to the board prior to the election. - 14.
+Prior to the Nominating Committee meeting, staff confirms membership and accreditation status, compiles biographical information for each nominee, and compiles AACSB service records and other relevant background information on each nominee. - 6.
+The Committee Chair, or his or her designated representative, sends a complete package of meeting materials to the Nominating Committee two weeks prior to the scheduled Nominating Committee meeting.
+Officer and Director position descriptions, along with nominee service records and biographical information, and other meeting information is included in this package. - 7.
+The Committee normally holds a face-to-face meeting in September to prioritize nominations for the upcoming election in January.
+Nominees are selected by Committee consensus.
+No more than one person shall be nominated for the positions of Vice Chair-Chair Elect and Secretary-Treasurer.
+Typically, two candidates are identified for each open Director position along with alternates.
+The Nominating Committee shall not nominate one of its sitting members as a candidate for any elected position.
+If a sitting member of the Nominating Committee is nominated and agrees to put forth his or her name for consideration by the Nominating Committee, he or she is required to resign from the Committee.
+Acceptance of nominations are secured as soon as possible, preferably within two weeks of the meeting. - 8.
+The Committee Chair presides over meetings of the Committee and is authorized to approve all guests to the meetings. - 9.
+A simple majority of the Nominating Committee constitutes a quorum. - 10.
+Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions. - 11.
+The President and CEO provides the list of confirmed candidates to the AACSB Chair by October 30. - 12.
+The confirmed candidates are presented for ratification to the Board prior to the election. - 13.
 The election is held during the last two weeks of January.
-Results are announced by mid-February. - 15.
-In the event an elected or appointed board member resigns prior to the beginning of their term, the board chair may appoint a representative from the respective region to serve.
+Results are announced by mid-February.